2015–16 MŽRKL

 MŽRKL League for the season 2015–16 was the fifteenth season of the Adriatic League.
 Competition included eleven teams from six countries.
 In this season participating clubs from Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia and from Macedonia.
 MŽRKL League for the season 2015–16 has begun to play 8 October 2015. and ended on 10 February 2016, when he it was completed a League 6.
-Final Four to be played from 12–13 March 2016.
+Final Four to be played from 12 to 13 March 2016.

 Team information

 Regular season

 In the Regular season was played with 11 teams divided into 2 groups of 5/6 teams and play a dual circuit system, each with one game each at home and away.
 The three best teams in each group at the end of the regular season were placed in the League 6.
 The regular season began on 7 October 2015. and it will end on 23 December 2015.